crazymonkyyy/phone/wg/milestones.md

 2. Cache-aware, morden hardware has a counter-intutitive but known behavoir, data structures willfully ignorant of the basic facts are bad; I should not be.
 3. Comfy user interface.

+Data stucture summerys(details in seperate files):
+---
+1. Ring array: an array with an access pattern that loops back on itself rather then overfloawing
+2.

 Month 1
 ----
 * Get a dub package up and running